Basic Approach

 Initiatives for Sexual Minorities

-The entire Group is working to foster an organizational culture that correctly understands sexual minorities and accepts their individuality.
-In fiscal 2022, we published the Workplace Support Guidebook for Sexual Minorities and set up a dedicated in-house consultation contact point.
+The entire Group is working to foster an organizational culture that correctly understands and accepts sexual minorities.

-In November 2022, as in the previous year, work with Pride* awarded ENEOS the Gold Award, their highest honor, based on their “PRIDE Index,” an evaluation index on programs related to sexual minorities within businesses and organizations.
+In November 2023, as in the previous year, work with Pride2 awarded ENEOS the Gold Award, their highest honor, based on their “PRIDE Index,” an evaluation index on programs related to sexual minorities within businesses and organizations.

 sexual minorities within business organizations.